sys-bio/IridiumSimulator/README.md

 **Update** (Jul 6th): I now have a Mac OS version including the M1 version working (thanks to Lucian Smith for generating the M1 roadrunner binaries for me).
 I hope to release the source code and binaries for windows and Mac during the week of July 11th.

+Source code abd binaries for WIndows 64 have been uploaded.
+I have a working Mac version as bundle but I'm not if that is the propoery way to distriubte so I am exploring dmg files.

 Here are some screenshots to show you what it looks like:

 <img src="/images/iridium1.png" width="40%"></img> <img src="/images/iridium3.png" width="40%"></img> <img src="/images/iridium2.png" width="40%"></img>